 All three studies found that unvaccinated people faced the highest risks of becoming sick with Covid-19.

 Yet, seven states have seen case rates level out, changing less than 10% week-to-week: New Jersey, Maryland, Ohio, Georgia, New York, Kansas, and Mississippi.
-And in Washington, DC, they’re down 19% from last week.
-But only in DC has this been a pattern for more than a week.
+In Washington, DC, they’re down 19% from last week.
+But this pattern has only been present in DC for over a week.

-Although there are preliminary signs that the level of cases may be plateauing, we need to continue following the data closely in the coming days to discern the trend.”
+Although there are preliminary signs that the level of cases may plateau, we need to follow the data closely in the coming days to discern the trend.”

 President Joe Biden poses for his official portrait Wednesday, March 3, 2021, in the Library of the White House.
 (Official White House Photo by Adam Schultz)